 Number of food product withdrawals in recent years

-An allergen error is when a product contains an ingredient that causes allergy to some consumers, but the ingredient is not indicated in the labelling.
-The error can be due to the product being packed in the packaging of another product, a deficient list of ingredients, or contamination by the allergen at some point of production.
-The share of these errors has in the recent years increased to twenty percent already.
-If we also count cases where Finnish and/or Swedish labelling is missing completely from the product, the share increases even somewhat more.
+Allergen errors refer to cases where the product contains an ingredient that causes allergy to some consumers, but the ingredient is not indicated in labelling.
+The error can be due to a deficient or outdated list of ingredients, or contamination by the allergen at some point of production.
+These errors have accounted for between ten and thirty cases a year since 2013, with 23 cases recorded last year.

 Withdrawals can be found on Internet

-News releases are posted on Evira's website (https://www.evira.fi/elintarvikkeet/takaisinvedot/) of the majority of withdrawals.
-News releases are usually not published about catering products, if the control authority can assume the withdrawal to be implemented effectively through internal communication and other measures in the distribution chain.
-Catering products have accounted for about ten percent of all withdrawals in 2010 – 2012; in 2013, they accounted for ca. fifteen percent.
+A news release is posted on Evira's website (http://www.evira.fi/portal/fi/elintarvikkeet/takaisinvedot/arkisto/) of the majority of withdrawals.
+News releases for consumers are usually not published about catering products, as they are food products used in mass catering and not directly available to consumers.
+The withdrawals of these products are implemented effectively through internal communication and other control measures within the distribution chain.
+Catering products have accounted for 10 - 15 percent of all withdrawals in the 2010s, last year their number was clearly lower.

 The responsibility for informing consumers about withdrawn products primarily rests with the company that implements the withdrawal.
-Announcements in newspapers have been considered to provide a good tool to reach a wide consumer base.
+Announcements in printed newspapers and their online versions have been considered to provide a good tool to reach a wide consumer base.
 Apart from newspaper announcements, companies often also use their own websites and the social media for communication purposes.

 Report suspicions to municipal health inspectors

-Consumers who suspect a food product of not fulfilling the regulations pertaining to it and being therefore harmful to health should primarily contact the food control authorities of their own municipality.
+Consumers who suspect a food product of being harmful to health or unsuitable for human consumption should primarily contact the food control authorities of their own municipality.
 Contact information can be found at https://www.evira.fi/en/foodstuff/feedback-on-food/.
 In urgent cases, the store in which the product was purchased should also be informed about the product defect.